ApolloRez/DistributedAuction/README.md

 ============
 This project is focused on auctions between Auction Houses and Agents with the Bank as a mediator.
 Each Auction House registers with the Bank,receives its bank ID, and begins selling.
-Likewise, each Agent registers with the Bank, receives its bank ID, and deposits money.
-Agents who registered receive a list of available Auction Houses from the Bank, and the Agent connects with them.
-An Agent can bid on an Item for sale at the Auction House.
+Likewise, each agent registers with the Bank, receives its bank ID, and deposits money.
+Agents who registered receive a list of available Auction Houses from the Bank, and the agent connects with them.
+An agent can bid on an Item for sale at the Auction House.
-The Auction House rejects/accepts the bid based on whether the Agent's bank account can afford the bid.
-Once a bid is accepted, neither Agent nor Auction House can exit.
-The Agent is notified if an Item they bid on was outbid by someone else, or if they won the Item.
-The Agent then requests the Bank to transfer the funds from its account to the Auction House's account.
+The Auction House rejects/accepts the bid based on whether the agent's bank account can afford the bid.
+Once a bid is accepted, neither agent nor Auction House can exit.
+The agent is notified if an Item they bid on was outbid by someone else, or if they won the Item.
+The agent then requests the Bank to transfer the funds from its account to the Auction House's account.